Looking for the best classical piano songs to learn for beginners? You’ve come to the right place!

 9. Schubert’s “Ave Maria”

 “Ave Maria” is a must for beginners learning how to play classical music.
-This beautiful beginner piano song is appropriate to play at many events, such as weddings and funerals.
+This beautiful beginner piano song is appropriate to play at a wide range of events, from weddings to funerals.

 10. Pachelbell’s “Cannon in D”